Political science & theory

 Britain Is Better Than This

-An urgent and timely exploration of a British political system in peril – and what we must do to save it.
-For centuries, British identity has been shaped by ideas of exceptionalism, grandeur and competence.
-Yet British democracy is failing.
-Governments supported by a minority of voters are elected with enormous majorities under a deeply unrepresentative first-past-the-post system.
-The result has been failed leaders delivering wounding blows to the country’s economy, prosperity and international image.
-Britain Is Better Than This explores what lies beneath this sense of malaise, revealing the structural and constitutional failures at the heart of a sclerotic political system.
-It sheds light on a culture of lies, distrust and corruption.
-It reveals fundamental flaws in core institutions, including the media, the House of Lords and the House of Commons.
-It draws on events such as the MP expenses scandal, Brexit, ‘Partygate’ and the farci
+For centuries, British identity has been shaped by ideas of exceptionalism and grandeur.
+Yet its democracy is failing.
+Minority governments elected under a deeply unrepresentative first-past-the-post system have delivered wounding blows to the country’s economy and international standing.
+This book explores the constitutional and structural failures at the heart of this political system.
+It sheds light on a culture of lies, mistrust and corruption.
+It reveals fundamental flaws in core institutions, including the House of Lords and the House of Commons.
+It draws on events such as the MP expenses scandal, Brexit, ‘Partygate’, and the farcical premiership of Liz Truss, symptoms of a government in crisis.
+But it also looks ahead, offering practical solutions and a positive outlook, and asks the question: what can we do to build a better future?

 Code of conduct